 Neighbourhood Types as Planning Tool

-Partnering with the City of Vancouver, elementslab developed and tested a machine-learning approach to future neighbourhood planning by identifying & measuring existing and future neighbourhood types.
+In Partnership with the City of Vancouver, this project tests machine-learning approach to future neighbourhood planning based on existing and future neighbourhood types.

 Project Profile